-Pop Smoke set to posthumously feature on Fredo's new album
+Listen to Pop Smoke's posthumous guest feature on Fredo's 'Burner On Deck'

-Pop Smoke is set to posthumously feature on Fredo‘s forthcoming new album ‘Money Can’t Buy Happiness’.
+Pop Smoke‘s posthumous guest feature on Fredo‘s new album ‘Money Can’t Buy Happiness’ has been released – you can hear their collaboration ‘Burner On Deck’ below.

-Announced last week, the record is set to be released by the west London rapper on Friday (January 29).
+Announced only last week, the west London rapper‘s new record has been released today (January 29).

-Sharing more details about ‘Money Can’t Buy Happiness’ on Sunday (January 24), Fredo announced the tracklist for the album and confirmed that a posthumous Smoke feature will be heard on the track ‘Burner On Deck’.
-Young Adz will also feature on that song.
+‘Burner On Deck’ sees Fredo and Young Adz teaming up on record, with the song also featuring a posthumous verse by Smoke which was recorded prior to his death in February 2020.

+You can hear Fredo’s ‘Burner On Deck’, featuring Pop Smoke and Young Adz, below.

-Elsewhere on the album Summer Walker will guest on ‘Ready’, while Dave will feature on the track ‘Money Talks’.
+Elsewhere on the album Summer Walker guests on ‘Ready’, while the LP’s executive producer Dave features on the track ‘Money Talks’.
 You can see a trailer for ‘Money Can’t Buy Happiness’ and the tracklist in the below Instagram post.

 “I want to apologise for the wait,” Fredo said in a statement about his album.
 “I had a whole different style album that didn’t really mean anything to me.
 Meanwhile a lot was going on in life that I was angry and confused about.
 I really thought that once you have money you can’t not be happy inside even if stuff’s going on but it’s not like that.
 I felt like the project I was working on before was me but doesn’t really explain me.